September 10

 Nonstick

-Avoid nonstick cookware not because it's not great with electric heat, but because it contains potentially unhealthy chemicals and is a major environmental pollutant.
+Avoid nonstick cookware not because it's not great on electric stoves, but because it contains potentially unhealthy chemicals and is a major environmental pollutant.
 See our Guide to Nonstick Cookware Chemicals for more information.

 This is true mostly for PTFE-based cookware, but ceramic nonstick cookware also contains some questionable chemicals that, if you want to err on the side of caution, you should avoid.